Hidden Gems in London

 Even from the outside, the Horniman Museum looks really nice

-The main London attractions and museums in London are located in central London.
-But there are also some highlights to discover in the outer boroughs of London, such as the Horniman Museum and its gardens.
+Most of the main London attractions and museums in London are clustered in the city center, but there are hidden gems in London further out, like the Horniman Museum and its gardens.

-The museum is a kind of natural history museum with a motley collection of over 350,000 objects, an aquarium and a butterfly house.
+The museum combines elements of a natural history museum with a fascinating collection of over 350,000 objects, plus an aquarium and butterfly house.

-Admission to the museum is free, you only have go buy a ticket on the website to visit the aquarium and butterfly house.
+Entry to the museum itself is free; you just need to book a ticket on the website if you want to visit the aquarium or butterfly house.

-We were particularly charmed by the outdoor area which includes a Victorian conservatory, a wildlife enclosure and spacious grasslands.
-The Horniman Museum is like a little oasis in the busy city and also a great tip if you’re traveling with kids.
+We especially loved the outdoor space with its Victorian conservatory, wildlife enclosure, and spacious grasslands.
+The Horniman Museum is like a small oasis in the city—a perfect off the beaten track London experience, and also a great option if you’re traveling with kids.

 Highgate Cemetery